-During the residency, tīná gúyáńí, the mother-son duo consisting of seth cardinal dodginghorse and Glenna Cardinal, will explore experimental film, image-making, and storytelling practices as forms of indigenous research methods.
-Moving at curative pace, their research focuses on processes for familial remembrance along patrilineal bloodlines.
+During their residency, tīná gúyáńí, the mother-son duo consisting of seth cardinal dodginghorse and Glenna Cardinal, will explore experimental film, image-making and storytelling practices as forms of Indigenous research methods.
+Moving at a curative pace, their research focuses on processes for familial remembrance along patrilineal relations.

 Image courtesy of the artists.